Marx-wrld/React-Js-Tutorial/README.md

+- Welcome to this React Js Tutorial
-- Need to learn and have a better understanding of the prerequisites of HTML, CSS & JAVASCRIPT
+- First, you need to learn and have a better understanding of the prerequisites of HTML, CSS & JAVASCRIPT

 - Html is the NOUN of a webpage
 - Javascript is the VERB of the webpage because it performs the actions.